na-na-hi/renget/archive/pmdg_questions.md

 >Do Ice-types enjoy cold food?
 Do they ever get brain freeze?
 >Do Fire-types enjoy spicy food?
 Do they have a higher tolerance for it?
 >Do you think most towns have their own school, like Serene Village does?
 Are there any full-on universities for advanced studies, or just basic schoolhouses that teach the basics?
->For "interior" mystery dungeons, like caves, are they pitch-black or are they naturally lit up somehow?
-If they're lit up on their own, where does the light come from?
 >How would native Pokemon react if you told them their whole world was just a video game?
 And would you choose to tell them that in the first place, or keep it a secret?
 >Do actual framed beds exist in this world, or does everyone sleep on piles of hay?
 >Do Ice-type Pokemon feel cold to the touch?
 And do they get chilly in cold weather or are they immune to low temperatures?